ydahal1/ydahal1/jokes.md

-Chances are if you' ve seen one shopping center, you've seen a mall.
+Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.

 [
-Wed Jul  1 01:06:48 UTC 2026
+Thu Jul  2 01:02:20 UTC 2026
  ]